madzumo/Python_Alien/README.md

 # Python Aliens

- A classic space invaders like shooter game written 100% in Python.
+ A classic space invaders shooter game written 100% in Python.
+The download is a self contained folder to play the game on Windows.

 ![game](images/game.png)